Apple Passwords Review 2025: A Welcome Update to iCloud Keychain

 Apple Passwords third-party audits

-Since Passwords isn’t technically available yet, there hasn’t been an opportunity for a third-party audit.
-Hopefully, once the full software is released, we’ll see some type of audit.
+Since Passwords launched in September 2024, there hasn’t been an opportunity for a third-party audit.
+Hopefully, we’ll see some type of audit in the near future.
 However, if it’s like other Apple products, that won’t likely be the case.

 Is Apple Passwords safe to use?